-The main celebration of Dashain spans for ten days the most important of them being the first, seventh, eighth, ninth and the tenth day.
-The former nine days are observed as Navratri, of which, the eight-day is dedicated as Maha Ashtami.
+The main celebration of Dashain spans for ten days, the most important of them being the first, seventh, eighth, ninth, and tenth day.
+The former nine days are observed as Navratri, of which, the eighth day is dedicated as Maha Ashtami.

 The tenth day is the most important of all; where the various avatars of goddess Shakti are worshipped throughout Nepal.

 Highlighted Days of Dashain Festival

 The Ghatasthapana, a day of setting up the Kalash (pot) filled with Ganga jal (holy water) and covered with barley seeds and cow dung, marks the beginning of Dashain in Nepal.
 The pot symbolizing Maa Durga is placed over a rectangular sand block filled with mixed sand and barley seeds.
 The priest further begins worship with chanting that signifies asking Maa Durga to come and reside in the vessel.
 It is believed that Maa Durga stays within the Kalash for the upcoming nine days, and hence, every day it is filled with holy water and kept away from sunlight so that the barley seeds can grow up to 15 cm long at least.
 This sacred grass is then known as Jamara.